orestesmas/pycirkuit/CONTRIBUTING.md

 ## Contributing guidelines

-At present, PyCirkuit is a small project with little infrastructure around.
-For now it's hosted at my university's git infrastructure ([https://gitlab.upc.edu](https://gitlab.upc.edu)) but, as this gitlab is relatively closed to non-university members, I'm planning to host it somewhere else in the future.
+At present, PyCirkuit is a small project with little infrastructure around. ~~For now it's hosted at my university's git infrastructure ([https://gitlab.upc.edu](https://gitlab.upc.edu)) but, as this gitlab is relatively closed to non-university members, I'm planning to host it somewhere else in the future.~~ **Update:** It's on [GitHub](https://github.com/orestesmas/pycirkuit) now

 Meanwhile, you can ask questions or send contributions directly to me at [mailto:orestes@tsc.upc.edu](mailto:orestes@tsc.upc.edu).